remnrem/luna-doc/docs/ref/manipulations.md

 <h6>Fractional offsets</h6>

-Finally, a more tedious issue arises if the annotations/epochs _start_ at arbitray, fractional time points within an EDF.
-In the example above, we, for example, an annotation starting:
+Finally, a more tedious issue arises if the annotations/epochs _start_ at arbitrary, fractional time points within an EDF.
+In the example above, we have, for example, an annotation starting:
 ```
    N1      4110.9609375
 ```
 In this example, with a sample rate of 256 Hz, this offset corresponds exactly to 246 (= 0.9609375 * 256 ) samples
 past the start of each second.
-Although one solution would be to have a very short EDF record sizes (i.e. the length of one sample, 1/256 seconds), this may for technical reasons make data access suboptimal for many readers; further, we consdier the more general case, where the offset is not even exactly aligned with a sample point.
+Although one solution would be to have a very short EDF record sizes (i.e. the length of one sample, 1/256 seconds), this may for technical reasons make data access suboptimal for many readers; further, we consider the more general case, where the offset is not even exactly aligned with a sample point.

 The `ALIGN` command attempts to handle this issue, by creating a new